tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ## Motivation

-Currently, in a TFX pipeline, there is no way to execute a generic container as one of its steps.
+Currently, the execution of a generic container as a step in a TFX pipeline is not supported.
 Without this feature, users cannot bring their own containers into the pipeline.
-This blocks following use cases:
+This blocks the following use cases:

 *   User already has a docker image and wants to run the image as one of the steps in a TFX pipeline.